pyinat/naturtag/docs/installation.md

     '[naturtag-installer.exe](https://github.com/pyinat/naturtag/releases/download/{}/naturtag-installer.exe)'.format(version)
 }}

-If you see a Microsoft Defender message _"SmartScreen prevented an unrecognized app from starting...", click **More info > Run anyway**.
+If you see a Microsoft Defender message _"SmartScreen prevented an unrecognized app from starting..."_, click **More info > Run anyway**.
 This is required because the app is not signed with a (paid) code signing certificate.
 :::